Sony 16-35mm F4 FE Lens Review

 Real World Use

-Aside from the characteristics that come with a zoom lens, this lens is fantastic even when using it with the Sony A7rII’s 42 megapixel sensor.
-From colors, to corner to corner sharpness, the images coming out of the camera look amazing every time.
+Aside from the characteristics of a zoom lens, this lens is fantastic even when used with the Sony A7rII’s 42-megapixel sensor.
+From colors to corner-to-corner sharpness, the camera’s images look amazing every time.

 Sony A7r II, 16mm, ISO 100, f11, 1.3sec